MrYsLab/s3-extend/docs/robohat_blocks.md

 It reports a value between 0 and 1023.

 #### Read MPU
-This block allows you read any of the MPU9250 registers selected in the drop-down list:
+This block allows you to read any of the MPU9250 registers selected in the drop-down list:

 * AX: Accelerometer X Register
 * AY: Accelerometer Y Register